First Battle of Cabin Creek: Battle

 Williams arrived at the crossing on 1 July and learned of the intentions of Watie's force from captured Confederate soldiers.
 Watie's battle line extended around one mile either side of the crossing in trenches dug into the brush lining the creek.
 Owing to the unusually high water level in the creek, which reached above shoulder height, Williams chose to delay his attack on the Confederates until the following day and corralled his wagons defensively on a nearby prairie.

 Williams ordered a half-hour artillery bombardment before launching an assault with the Third Indian Home Guard.
 They failed to make it across the now waist-deep creek, pushed back by heavy Confederate fire, and so the Ninth Kansas Cavalry were ordered to charge under the covering fire of the 1st Kansas Colored Infantry.
 With the cavalry having gained a bridgehead across the creek, Williams led the men of his own regiment, the 1st Kansas Colored Infantry, in a headlong charge across the stream and into the brush.
 This forced the Confederates back and Williams pursued them for a quarter of a mile as they attempted to rally in a clearing.
 Williams then led his convoy to successfully resupply Fort Gibson.
 Confederate casualties amounted to 65 men killed with the Union Army suffering between 3 and 23 dead with 30 wounded.

 Impact

 The action made possible the continuation of a Union force in the Indian territory, allowing the later victories at Honey Springs and Fort Smith.
 Soon after the battle the Union established defensive outposts along the Texas Road, including one at the Cabin Creek crossing.
 The battle has the distinction of being the first in which African American soldiers (the 1st Kansas Colored Infantry) fought alongside white troops.
 A monument to the 1st Kansas Colored Infantry was erected on the battlefield on 7 July 2007.

+Preservation

+The American Battlefield Trust and its partners have acquired and preserved more than 88 acres of the battlefield as of mid-2023.